keithdoggett/keithdoggett.github.io/_posts/projects/2020-05-14-spatial-stats.markdown

   * `row_standardize` and `window` methods on `Numo::NArray`

 ### Technical Challenges
 Two major challenges arose during the initial development of `spatial_stats`.
-The first is a lack of consistency among different GIS programs/packages, the second is the lack of a strong scientific computing library in Ruby.
+The first is a lack of consistency among different GIS programs/packages, the second is the lack of a complete scientific computing library in Ruby.

 #### Lack of Consistency
 While developing modules, I reference well supported GIS libraries/programs to check that my results are consistent with established results.
 The problem is that the results across these programs are not always consistent.
 This was not much of a problem for computing the actual statistic but was a much bigger issue when implementing permutation testing.

-Two of the main programs I reference are `GeoDa` and `ESDA`.
+Two of the main programs I reference are [GeoDa](https://geodacenter.github.io/) and [ESDA](https://github.com/pysal/esda).
 GeoDa comes with significant amounts of documentation, including formulas and a glossary of terms, so most of my implementations are based off of those definitions.
-The two packages produce consistent results for the statistical computations, but the results of permutation testing between GeoDa and ESDA are inconsistent.
+The two packages produce consistent results for the statistical computations, but the issue is that the results of permutation testing between GeoDa and ESDA are inconsistent.

 The issue comes down to the way a "more extreme" permutation is defined.
-During permutation testing, x number of permutations at each location are run where random neighbors are assigned and the statistic is recomputed each time.
-Then the new value is compared to the original value and if it is "more extreme", it is added to the tally, and, finally, the proportion of more extreme values is returned.
-In GeoDa's documentation, it says that if a value is greater than or equal to the original it is more extreme (or less than or equal to if the original is negative), but this produces inconsistent results with how ESDA implements more extreme values.
+In GeoDa's documentation, it says that if a value is greater than or equal to the original, it is more extreme (or less than or equal to if the original is negative), but this produces inconsistent results with how ESDA implements more extreme values.
 This caused me to spend a lot of time reasoning what the values should be, which was further confounded by the fact that my test data, a checkerboard of 1s and 0s, exacerbated the differences in their methodolgies.
-Eventually, I settled on following GeoDa's methodology becasue that is consistent with calculating the probability at each position by hand.
+Eventually, I settled on following GeoDa's methodology becasue that is consistent with the probabilities I computed[^1].

-To make matters more confusing, the above method only works for Moran's I and other methods have to be used for "more extreme" in Geary's C and GetisOrd, but I followed GeoDa's implementation for them to maintain consistency.
+To make matters more confusing, the above method only works for Moran's I and other methods have to be used for "more extreme" in Geary's C and Getis-Ord, but I followed GeoDa's implementation for them to maintain consistency.

 #### Insufficient Scientific Library

-First off, this is not an insult to the people working on Numo or SciRuby, they are both great projects, but for this particular use case some pieces are missing.
+First off, this is not an insult to the people working on Numo or SciRuby, they are both great projects, but for this particular use case, some pieces are missing.

 The first issue I ran into came while implementing permutation testing. `Numo::NArray` is missing a `shuffle/sample` method, which means that in order to perform the conditional randomization, I need to do some of it in a Ruby array and then cast the result to a Numo array.
-This is not a huge deal, but is definitely inconvenient and could become a bottleneck in large datasets.
+This is not a huge deal, but it could become a bottleneck in large datasets.

 The second, bigger issue, is that there is not a well supported sparse matrix implementation in the Numo or SciRuby libraries.
 To solve this, I created a C Extension within the project that implements a slimmed down CSR Matrix.
 I'm actually happy that this happened because it was a great experience to learn how to work with C Extensions in Ruby, but this could be a barrier to entry for others.